munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ### Initializer clause

-Now, we'll add the first clause, the initializer.
-It only executes once, before the body, so it's straightforward:
+Now we'll add the first clause, the initializer.
+It only executes once, before the body, so compiling is straightforward.

 ^code for-initializer (1 before, 2 after)